Rocky Mountain Oysters a Culinary Delight

 Instructions

-With a sharp knife, split the tough skin-like muscle that encases each testicle.
-Peel the skin away (done easily while thawing out).
-Either leave whole or slice each testicle into approximately ¼ to ½ inch thick ovals.
+With a sharp knife, split the tough, skin-like muscle that encases each testicle.
+Peel the skin away (this is easy while thawing out).
+Either leave the testicle whole or slice it into approximately ¼ ½ inch-thick ovals.

 Place slices in a large pan or bowl with beer to cover them.
 Let sit for 2 hours.